RiiConnect24/RC24-Bot/README.md

 4. It's time to start building...
 Run `./gradlew shadowJar`!
 And... tada!
 That's it.
 You can find JAR(s) created in `/lib`.
 Easy!
 5. For running, make sure you have MySQL installed on whatever machine.

-If you need support for the bot, head on over to [the bot's official support server](https://discord.gg/PVsh4jP) or DM `Artuto#0424 | 264499432538505217` in Discord.
+If you need support for the bot, head on over to [the bot's official support server](https://discord.gg/PVsh4jP).

 For more infos about JDA, [click here](https://github.com/DV8FromTheWorld/JDA).